What is an activator in orthodontics?

 - Prevents eruption of overcrowded back teeth

-- Activator can also be used as a retainer
+- This oral appliance can also be used as a retainer

 When is the best time to start orthodontic treatment with an activator appliance?